serde-rs/serde-rs.github.io/_src/impl-serializer.md

     output: String,
 }

-// By convention, the public API of a Serde deserializer is one or more `to_abc`
+// By convention, the public API of a Serde serializer is one or more `to_abc`
 // functions such as `to_string`, `to_bytes`, or `to_writer` depending on what
 // Rust types the serializer is able to produce as output.
 //